 - 1 scallions

 Steps to Prepare

-- Lay pan-fried pork belly, silken tofu, ginger slices and scallions on a plate.
+- On a plate, lay pan-fried pork belly, silken tofu, ginger slices and scallions on a plate.
 Add some preserved vegetables, preserved plums and mushroom slices.

-- Deglaze pan by heating water (from soaked mushrooms) at low heat.
+- Deglaze pan used to fry pork belly by heating water (from soaked mushrooms) at low heat.
 Add Shaoxing wine, sesame oil and soy sauce into the pan.
 Stir well and set aside.